rafgarciaa/Natours/README.md

 }
 ```

+### Image Transitions
-Image Transitions - each image is emphasized as it's hovered over giving a 3d-esque feel to the webpage.
+Each image is emphasized as it's hovered over giving a 3d-esque feel to the webpage.
 This is achieved by scaling-up the current image being hovered over and scale-down the other photos.

 <p align="center">
     <img src="https://thumbs.gfycat.com/SoulfulAdvancedAtlasmoth-small.gif">